megacodist/sorted-list/README.md

 # ordered-list
- An ordered list in Python.
+ An sorted list in Python.